Damon Duval: Professional career

-Despite being one of the top kickers available in the 2003 NFL Draft, Duval was not drafted into the National Football League, but did sign as an undrafted free agent with the NFL's Jacksonville Jaguars.
-He was waived by Jacksonville on June 19, 2003 and later signed with the Atlanta Falcons.
+Despite being one of the top kickers available in the 2003 NFL draft, Duval was not drafted into the National Football League, but did sign as an undrafted free agent with the NFL's Jacksonville Jaguars.
+He was waived by Jacksonville on June 19, 2003.
+He later signed with the Atlanta Falcons on December 30, 2003, before the regular season finale.
+However, he did not play in any regular season or postseason games for the Falcons.
 He was waived by Atlanta on August 29, 2004, and subsequently left the NFL to sign with the Montreal Alouettes of the Canadian Football League.
 Duval made an immediate impact in the CFL, leading the league in scoring his rookie season (2005) with 191 points and proved to be very reliable kicking field goals.
 His 2005 CFL highlight came in the 93rd Grey Cup when he made a 27-yard field goal with no time left to force overtime.
 Continuing his 2005 success, Duval led the league in field goal percentage with 86.4% in 2006 which led to his making the 2006 All Star team.
 He also finished second in kicking points (201), punting average (45.4 yards) and kickoff average (61.1 yards).
 Duval's strong play helped Montreal reach the 94th Grey Cup by kicking a game sealing field goal in the Division finals.
-Unfortunately, his team fell short again despite Duval's 43 yard field goal in the second quarter.
+Unfortunately, his team fell short again despite Duval's 43-yard field goal in the second quarter.
 On November 7, 2009, he set the record for points in the CFL regular season with 242, again with the Montreal Alouettes.

-In the 2009 Grey Cup Championship November 29, Duval's field goal from 33 yards out on the game's final play gave the Alouettes a 28-27 win over the Saskatchewan Roughriders, capping a remarkable Montreal comeback.
+In the 2009 Grey Cup Championship November 29, Duval's field goal from 33 yards out on the game's final play gave the Alouettes a 28–27 win over the Saskatchewan Roughriders, capping a remarkable Montreal comeback.
 Duval had actually missed a 43-yard field goal attempt on what should have been the last play of the game, but the Roughriders were penalized for having too many men on the field.
 Duval helped the Alouettes win back-to-back Grey Cups with the team's second straight win in 2010.

 After the 2010 season, Duval became a free agent and he signed with the Edmonton Eskimos on June 6, 2011.
 After spending one season with the Eskimos, he was released on February 1, 2012.

 Personal life

-Duval was married to Ashley Duval (2006 - 2013), who was named as Celebrate Recoverys Top 50 Most Beautiful Influencers in 2018 through 2022, citing her unique style & fearless promotion of mental health.
+Duval was married to Ashley Duval (2006 - 2013), who was named as Celebrate Recovery's Top 50 Most Beautiful Influencers in 2018 through 2024, citing her unique style & fearless promotion of mental health.
 Faces & Voices of Recovery, recognized Ashley as Trailblazer in Women of Influence 2019.
 In early 2022, Ashley was featured in Time, Changing the Face of Recovery, featured as one to watch, Gamechanger.
 Ashley is the sister of former Edmonton Eskimos' receiver Brad Smith and the daughter of former CFL Commissioner and Montreal Alouettes President Larry Smith and Miss Montreal 1968, Leesa MacLean.
 Damon and Ashley share their two sons, Drew James and Hunter William.